4W4I5/Semester-7-Notes/PDC/Finals Prep/Finals Prep Notes.md

 		- **Map Phase**:
 			- A **mapper** function is used to transform input data into Key-Value pairs
 				- The function can filter, parse and/or transform the data
+					- Partition
+					- Sort
+					- Split
+					- Copy
+			- Represented by the mapper class in java which defines a `map()` method
 		- **Reduce Phase**:
 			- A **reducer** function groups and aggregates the key-value pairs
+				- Sort
+				- Reduce
+			- Represented by the reducer class in java which defines a `reduce()` method
+			- Number of Reducer tasks is specified independently
+				- For multiple reducers,
+					- Mapper partitions their output
+					- One partition for each reduce task
+					- Records for any given key are all in a single partition
+	- A main code that calls both classes is then written to schedule and distribute the tasks
+		- Ideally it is best to minimize the amount of data transferred in between the two phases
+			- A combiner function can be specified to run on the Mapper's output and form a new consolidated input for the Reducer
 - Suitable data category: Large Semi-Structured data i.e JSON, XML, logs
 - Process Overview
 	- Input: Large amount of words